 A no-exam whole life insurance policy from AAA can also be customized with riders, depending on your coverage needs:

-- Child Term: You can cover each of your children with up to $5,000 of life insurance.
+- Child term: You can cover each of your children with up to $5,000 of life insurance.

-- Disability Waiver of Premium: If you become disabled, premiums are waived while coverage remains in place.
+- Disability waiver of premium: If you become disabled, premiums are waived while coverage remains in place.

-- Travel Accident: This rider increases the death benefit paid to your beneficiaries if you die while traveling or due to a traffic accident.
+- Travel accident: This rider increases the death benefit paid to your beneficiaries if you die while traveling or due to a traffic accident.

 Simplified issue whole life insurance rates are higher than those you'd pay for fully underwritten coverage, and we wouldn't recommend AAA's policy unless you're concerned about passing a medical exam or need coverage quickly.
 Though AAA does ask some health questions, an approval decision is typically made within a week, whereas you may need to wait over a month to get approved for whole life insurance with another insurer.

 For seniors and those with pre-existing conditions, AAA also offers final expense insurance, which is a guaranteed-issue whole life insurance policy.
 Since there are no health-related questions and you don't have to complete an exam, all applicants between ages 45 and 85 are accepted.

 In addition, rates for guaranteed-issue whole life insurance are typically even higher for the same amount of coverage than those for simplified issue policies.
-We'd only recommend AAA's final expense insurance if you need coverage but are unable to qualify for another type of policy.
+We only recommend AAA's final expense insurance if you need coverage but are unable to qualify for another type of policy.

 AAA offers two universal life insurance policies: LifeTime and Accumulator.
-The LifeTime policy is similar to a guaranteed universal life insurance policy—premiums are guaranteed to remain level over time, and it has lower rates for coverage since it's not designed to accumulate cash value.
+The LifeTime policy is similar to a guaranteed universal life insurance policy.
+Premiums are guaranteed to remain level over time, and it has lower rates for coverage since it's not designed to accumulate cash value.
 Instead, AAA's LifeTime universal life insurance is a great consideration if you want permanent coverage in order to leave an inheritance or money for your family to support themselves after you die.

-|Age Availability||0-85 years old||0-80 years old|
+|Age availability||0-85 years old||0-80 years old|

-|Application Process||Full underwriting; apply through agent; up to six weeks to process||Full underwriting; apply through agent; up to six weeks to process|
+|Application process||Full underwriting; apply through agent; up to six weeks to process||Full underwriting; apply through agent; up to six weeks to process|

 |Premiums||Can remain level until age 100, after which not required||Can be adjusted based upon your cash value and preferences|

-|Other Benefits||Policyholders can qualify for a discount on other AAA insurance policies.||Spouse receives free AAA membership for life after your death.
-Policyholders can qualify for a discount on other AAA insurance policies.|
+|Other benefits||Customers can qualify for a discount on other AAA insurance policies.||Spouse gets free AAA membership for life after your death.
+Customers can qualify for a discount on other AAA insurance policies.|

-Accident insurance coverage is guaranteed issue for AAA members 18 and older, meaning you won't be denied and coverage begins as soon as payment is process, but membership is required in order to qualify.
+Accident insurance coverage is guaranteed issue for AAA members 18 and older, meaning you won't be denied and coverage begins as soon as payment is processed, but membership is required in order to qualify.
 And the amount of coverage you qualify for is determined based upon your years of AAA membership.

-You should also make sure to provide your beneficiaries with all life insurance policy details, as well as information on how to contact and file a claim with AAA, in order to reduce potential problems after your death.
+You should also make sure to provide your beneficiaries with all life insurance policy details, as well as info on how to contact and file a claim with AAA, in order to reduce potential problems after your death.